Master of Science

 Feedback methods

-Summative feedback will be provided in the form of a final mark, brief comments on the final presentation and via indication on a marking guide.
+Summative feedback will be provided in the form of a mark and comments.

 Recommended reading